-Jan Steen is one of the most popular painters of the Dutch Golden Age.
+Jan Steen is one of the most popular painters of the seventeenth century.
 He left behind an extensive body of works, consisting of more than 400 pieces.

-All the paintings have been examined using a range of advanced techniques.
-In the Shell Technology Centre in Amsterdam pigment samples are analysed using SEM-EDX, a scanning electron microscope with energy dispersing X-rays.
+The paintings have been examined using a range of advanced techniques.
+In the Shell Technology Centre in Amsterdam pigment samples of 40 paintings were analysed using SEM-EDX, a scanning electron microscope with energy dispersing X-rays.
 This enables researchers to ascertain the chemical elements contained in the pigments and in which concentrations they are present.